AdobeDocs/journey-optimizer-b2b.en/help/user/content/assets-overview.md

 ---
 # Assets

-Assets are typically the images used in creating your journey content within Adobe Journey Optimizer B2B Edition.
+In Adobe Journey Optimizer B2B Edition, assets are typically the images used in creating your journey content.
 You can use these images within the emails, email templates, and fragments authored in Journey Optimizer B2B Edition through an asset selector or a simple drag-and-drop interface within the visual content editor.

 Adobe Journey Optimizer B2B Edition offers marketers access to two types of assets libraries: Adobe Marketo Engage Design Studio and Adobe Experience Manager Assets as a Cloud Service.
 You may use only the Adobe Marketo Engage Design Studio, or use both libraries configured at the same time (based on the AEM Assets license that you have).